 No. OHIP has never paid for speech-language pathology.
 Check with your insurance provider, because you may be covered for speech pathology through work, or through your car insurance if you’ve had a car accident.

 How much does each speech-language therapy session cost?

 Rates vary depending on length of session, location, and/or requested/necessary documentation .
-Please contact our office to discuss rates.
+Please contact our office to discuss rates or read our handbooks.